-In its fifth year running, the HOC will attempt to accurately model the essence of the real House of Commons, the most important legislative body in Canada.
+In its sixth year running, the HOC will attempt to accurately model the essence of the real House of Commons, the most important legislative body in Canada.
 Members will have the opportunity to represent Canadians in ridings from coast to coast to coast, and be part of federal political parties.
-Along with holding sessions in the entire House, members will be part of three specialized Standing Committees that will take a more in depth look at national issues.
+Along with holding sessions in the entire House, members will be part of three specialized Standing Committees that will take a more in-depth look at national issues.

 Prospective members ideally should have an interest or a desire to learn more about Canada and Canadian politics, and be prepared to work with fellow party members as a team to achieve political goals.
 PMRs, the HOC counterpart to position papers, will be mandatory for all members, and it will be expected that members thoroughly prepare and research their roles.
 The HOC is a challenging, yet extraordinarily fun committee that will hopefully deepen your love of MUN and appreciation for Canada.

 Members of the House of Commons will write Private Members’ Resolutions (PMRs) in lieu of position papers.
 More information concerning the finer details of PMRs will be made available in due course.